-Land Description: The Bailey-Lagerstrom Preserve is one of LTC’s largest, most wild, and remote nature preserves.
-Located within the St. Mary’s River migration corridor, its pristine wetland and shoreline habitats make it important for migratory birds and wildlife.
+The Bailey-Lagerstrom Preserve is one of Little Traverse Conservancy’s most enormous, wild, and remote nature preserves.
+Located within the St. Mary’s River migration corridor, its pristine wetland and shoreline habitats make it essential for migratory birds and wildlife.

-Directions: From downtown Sault Ste.
+From downtown Sault Ste.
 Marie, travel east to the Sugar Island ferry.
 Once on the island, drive 3.7 miles east on 1½ Mile Road.
 Turn right on Brasser Road.
 Drive 11 miles south on Brasser (which turns into Homestead Road after about 4.5 miles).
 The parking area is on Homestead Road on the right at a big curve.
 Give yourself at least 15 minutes to get back to the ferry.
-The ferry returns to the mainland on the hour and half hour.
+The ferry returns to the mainland in an hour and a half hour.